invenia/blog/draft01.md

 [^defaults]: In Julia, this actually defines two methods of `iterate`, as described in the [Julia docs](https://docs.julialang.org/en/latest/manual/methods/#Note-on-Optional-and-keyword-Arguments-1).
 [^macroname]: This name is definitely up for debate!
-[^slurpsplat]: Slurping refers to the how using `args...` in a function definition "slurps" up the trailing arguments, and splatting is the inverse operation.
+[^slurpsplat]: Slurping refers to  how using `args...` in a function definition "slurps" up the trailing arguments, and splatting is the inverse operation.
 The [Julia docs](https://docs.julialang.org/en/latest/manual/functions/#Varargs-Functions-1) say more on this.
 [^respell]: All other changes here are renaming or respelling something that appears in the original, for clarity's sake.
 [^cantorwont]: We _could_, but we'd need to do something different depending on the length of the tuple, which would add another conditional check in addition to the splatting.